craiggua/ComprehendSample2/README.md

 <b>Runtime:</b>

+The text is extracted from the previously configured commentColumnnumber.
 If HTML input is processed, a custom function removes HTML tags and escaped chars like ;nbsp yet leaves the user facing readable text shown on an HTML page.
 A custom function cleans and normalizes the text (lowercase, removes \n, removes multiple spaces between words)and removes most extended characters.

 Loads a file with a custom set of stop words.